 Mississippi College Physician Assistant Program students are required to place a high value on personal behavior and appearance, including attire.
 The reasons are rooted in concerns for infection control, professionalism, the facilitation of trust and good communication with patients and colleagues, and sensitivity to diverse cultural mores and attitudes.
 This section briefly describes standards for dress and appearance necessary to meet the service and safety objectives of placing patient comfort and welfare first, and the educational objectives of preparing the student to assume the role of a professional healthcare worker.
-Patient trust and confidence in the healthcare provider are essential to excellent care.
-The message communicated by the caregiver by his/her dress and appearance plays a fundamental role in establishing this trust and confidence.
-Students should consider the cultural sensitivities of their most socially conservative patients and families.
-PA students should present themselves in a manner that will demonstrate respect, inspire trust, and ensure patient comfort.
-Recent trends in clothing, body art, and body piercing, which may be personally attractive in some social situations, may not be accepted by some patients and should not be worn or displayed by PA students in professional settings.
-Each student's name tag must be worn during all preclinical and clinical education experiences.
-It is required that students wear name tags at all times when on campus.
-Professional dress is required at all PA classes and clinical activities.
-Students must realize from the outset that the public views them as representatives of the PA profession.
-Therefore, when contact with the public is anticipated, students must dress appropriately.
-The following standards of dress and appearance are to be observed while on campus, within clinical settings, and small group activities as outlined below.
-The professional image a Mississippi College PA Program student projects is very important to both the program and the PA profession.
+The professional image a Mississippi College PA Program student projects is very important to both the Program and the PA profession.
 Students should bear this in mind when selecting their attire.